nsdfxela/nsdfxela.github.io/generating_avatar_windows.markdown

 ![](assets/img/a_1.png)

-You have two options for choosing a photo that you want to generate an avatar from: simply upload it from disk or upload it from your smartphone with scanning the QR code.
+You have two options for choosing a photo that you want to generate an avatar from: simply upload it from disk or upload it from your smartphone by scanning the QR code.

 ![](assets/img/a_3.png)